FarzanRashid/ShareRide/README.md

     cd /path/to/ShareRide
     ```

+3. Create a .env file.

-3. Configure the .env file
+4. Configure the .env file by

 4. Run the application